P2: Academic Portfolio

 Review existing programme and module offerings to identify opportunities for rationalisation and potential for part-time and flexible delivery modes.

 This action aims to strengthen and enhance the academic portfolio. to this end ucc has been focused on new online modes of delivery. anecdotal evidence suggests that peer-to-peer sharing of approaches has removed barriers between schools and colleges. an increase in uptake of staff training on canvas and online teaching methodologies has been recorded in recent months.
-Innovative approaches to field and laboratory work implemented in recent months will be documented by a working group.
+Innovative approaches to field and laboratory work implemented recently will be documented by a working group.
 A review of the approaches to online teaching and assessment and harvesting of best practice will support the delivery of more flexible delivery modes.
+Progress continues to be made in the review of both the Undergraduate (PG) and Postgraduate (PG) Academic Portfolios.
+This resulted in 40 of the poorly performing PG Programmes not opening for recruitment in 2019/20.
+For 2020/21 recruitment a further 33 programmes were not opened for recruitment across all four Colleges as they are currently under review, in the process of being phased out or being redesigned.
+For 2021/22, 26 further programmes have been temporarily ceased and 14 programmes have been permanently deleted.
+A number of new programmes have been launched that are in line with national skills needs and university priorities.
+This includes the programmes launched under the HCI and July Stimulus initiatives.

 Align programmes and modules with demand, university priorities, national objectives and organisational structures.